-If you’re ready to build a website but don’t know where to start, may we suggest WordPress?
-75 million websites have been built using this Content Management System (CMS), which makes getting your site from idea to reality a simple process.
+If you’re ready to build a website, but don’t know where to start, may we suggest WordPress?
+Millions of websites have been built using this Content Management System (CMS), which makes getting your site from idea to reality a simple process.

 Here are five reasons you might want to choose WordPress for your website.
 Let’s start from the top.